persho/pyramid_bimt/docs/conventions.rst

 To be consistent throughout the codebase always use the following approach to name your routes::

-    * "route path"    :"route_path"             -- "description"
+    * "route name"    :"route_path"             -- "description"
     * <object>s       :/<object>s               -- list of objects
     * <object>_view   :/<object>s/<id>          -- view of object with id of <id>
     * <object>_edit   :/<object>s/<id>/edit     -- edit of object with id of <id>